 Note: This option is available from v6.4 release.

 - If you do not have the permissions to invite new developer, ask your account admin to invite the developer to the account and then share the Bot with them.

-Step 3 – Inviting Developers to a Bot (Admin)
+Option 2 – Inviting Developers to a Bot by Account Admin

 To share a bot to a developer or another user, if you do not have permissions to invite new developers, it is essential for the Bot Admin to send an invitation to the developer and assign Bot Developer access.

 Here are the steps for the account Admin to add users to your account: